 w/ Paul L. Smith, David Carradine, Michael Griffin, Brad Dourif, Sydney Lassick, Conrad Janis, Alexandra Powers

 300 pounds and 6 feet tall, Paul L. Smith played memorable villains like the heartless prison guard in Midnight Express (1978) and Bluto in Popeye (1980).
 Here he plays ferocious bully Slue who pretty much owns the remote desert town of Harmony.
-His strapping wife Pearl finds a baby in a car stolen by Slue’s lackey (Dourif) but Slue is not the dad sort.
+His strapping wife Pearl finds a baby in a car stolen by Slue’s lackey (Brad Dourif) but Slue is not the dad sort.
 Sonny Boy is kept first in a locked crate and later in an empty silo on Slue’s ranch.
 For his sixth birthday, Sonny Boy receives “the gift of silence” when Slue cuts out his tongue; as narrator, Sonny Boy tells us how Pearl puts his “voice” in the freezer for safekeeping and then she eats birthday cake as if nothing’s happened.
-There’s a lot of twisted little details like this in Sonny Boy: a plastic pyramid loaded with stolen goods, a lynch mob led by a girl with braces, and adult Sonny Boy (Griffin) hugging a Jesus statue.
+There’s a lot of twisted little details like this in Sonny Boy: a plastic pyramid loaded with stolen goods, a lynch mob led by a girl with braces, and adult Sonny Boy (Michael Griffin) hugging a Jesus statue.
 I have to honor cult icon David Carradine (Kung Fu) above all.
 Pearl is certainly his oddest role, though he plays her without a drop of condescension or camp.
 What’s more, not one character in the movie ever acknowledges Pearl’s gender ambiguity, leaving it refreshingly vague whether Pearl is a masculine female or a male living as a female.
-I bought a so-so DVD transfer through Cinema de Bizarre but it’s gone out of business.
-For now, keeping an eye out for it on ebay or youtube may be the only way to see this gritty quirkfest.
+Years ago I bought a so-so DVD bootleg of Sonny Boy through Cinema de Bizarre, the only way to see this gritty quirkfest.
 Cinema de Bizarre has now gone out of business but, as of 2016, Sonny Boy is available on Blu-ray from Shout!
 Factory.

 Sordid Lives (2000) dir.
 Del Shores